Skip to main content

 P2D_Recommended_Region_Size.png

 2. To add a question from the side panel, select the + Add Question button.
-Alternatively, you can draw a question region directly on the page, by clicking and dragging to draw the box over the question and include where you expect students to write in their answers.
+Alternatively, you can create a question region by clicking and dragging a box around the question, including the area where students will write their answers.

-When grading each question, the document viewer will use regions to detect student answers and will highlight them for focused grading.
-We recommend creating the question region to include both the question text itself, as well as enough room for the student to write in their answers.
+When grading, the document viewer uses regions to find and highlight student answers.
+We recommend drawing each question region so it includes the question text and enough space for students to write their answers.
 We also recommend making it slightly larger than the actual area you expect students to use.
 See the example below for the recommended region sizing for each question.

 In the sidebar, fill out additional details about the questions.

 • For Title, enter a question title.
-This step is optional, but we recommend adding a title because it will make it easier to identify what each question is about during the grading process.
+This step is optional, but adding a title helps you quickly identify each question during grading.

 • For Points, enter the number of total points possible for the question.